Summary

 Sudden Unexpected Death in Epilepsy (SUDEP) is when a person with epilepsy dies suddenly and prematurely and no reason for death is found.

-SUDEP deaths are often unwitnessed, with many of the deaths occurring overnight.
+SUDEP deaths are often unwitnessed, with many occurring overnight.
 There may be obvious signs a seizure has happened, though this isn’t always the case.

 The cause of SUDEP is not yet known.
 Researchers are investigating a range of possibilities such as the effect of seizures on breathing and the heart.

-Having active or poorly controlled seizures can put you at risk of injury and death.
-Research has shown that there are certain types of seizure that increase your risk of SUDEP.
-Ask your doctor for more information about SUDEP or get a SUDEP and Safety Checklist done by your GP or epilepsy nurse.
+Having active or poorly controlled seizures increases risk of injury and death.
+Research has shown that there are certain types of seizure that increase SUDEP risk.
+Ask your doctor for more information about SUDEP or get a SUDEP and Safety Checklist done by your GP or an epilepsy nurse.

 Reducing the risks of SUDEP

-Knowing about epilepsy-related risks of injury and death means you can act against them.
+Knowing about epilepsy-related risks of injury and death means you can act to reduce them.
 Steps you can take to reduce seizure-related risks, injury or death are:

 - Make sure those close to you know what to do in case of a seizure.